Rolls-Royce aircraft piston engines: WWII and beyond

 The Rolls-Royce Merlin, and later the development of the Buzzard, the Rolls-Royce Griffon were the two most successful designs for Rolls-Royce to serve in the Second World War, the Merlin powering RAF fighters the Hawker Hurricane, Supermarine Spitfire, fighter/bomber de Havilland Mosquito, Lancaster and Halifax heavy bombers and also allied aircraft such as the American P-51 Mustang and some marks of Kittyhawk.

 Experimental engines were developed as alternatives for high performance aircraft such as the H-24 configuration Rolls-Royce Eagle 22, the two-stroke Rolls-Royce Crecy and the Rolls-Royce Pennine and Rolls-Royce Exe, the Exe being the only one of these last three engines to fly.
 However the successful development of the Merlin and Griffon, and the introduction of jet engines precluded significant production of these types.

 Production of Rolls-Royce designed aircraft piston engines ceased in 1955 with the last variants of the Griffon.
 Between 1961 and 1981 Rolls-Royce was licensed to build the Teledyne Continental range of light aircraft piston engines including the Continental O-520.

-Survivors
+Surviving engines

 As of 2017 examples of the Falcon, Griffon, Kestrel and Merlin remain airworthy.